Digital Agency Industry Report

 O = Outsourced

-Average annual revenue growth 2015 – 2021
+Average annual revenue growth 2015 – 2023

 Source: Promethean Research

-As far as how an agency’s size correlates with growth rates, we see fairly similar rates between Studio (<10 FTE), Small (10-24 FTE), and Medium (25-49 FTE) sized shops.
-They all tend to grow around 15% a year.
+Contrary to expectations, larger shops tend to grow more quickly.
+Studio (<10 FTE), Small (10-24 FTE), and Medium (25-49 FTE) sized shops all tend to grow around 12-15% a year.
 This changes when we look at Large (>=50 FTE) shops.
-They tend to grow 36% faster than the smaller shops.
+They tend to grow 31% faster than average.

-RevGen structure
+RevGen Structure

 Source: Promethean Research